techthiyanes/tutorials-5/t05_BERT_pipeline/README.md

-# A Runhouse Pipeline 👩‍🔧 - Fine-tuning BERT on Multiple GPUs and Deploying
+# 👩‍🔧 Pipelines - Fine-tuning BERT and Deploying

-_Watch time: ~10 minutes_

 Runhouse is designed to make interacting with shared, heterogeneous hardware and data resources feel easy and natural.
 We'll test this